Azure-Samples/azuresandbox/README.md

 This section documents known issues with these configurations that should be addressed prior to real world usage.

 * Configuration management
+  * *Terraform*
-  * *Terraform*: For simplicity, these configurations store [State](https://www.terraform.io/language/state) in a local file named `terraform.tfstate`.
+    * For simplicity, these configurations store [State](https://www.terraform.io/language/state) in a local file named `terraform.tfstate`.
 For production use, state should be managed in a secure, encrypted [Backend](https://www.terraform.io/language/state/backends) such as [azurerm](https://www.terraform.io/language/settings/backends/azurerm).
+    * There is a [known issue](https://github.com/hashicorp/terraform-provider-azurerm/issues/2977) that causes Terraform plan or apply operations to fail after provisioning an Azure Files share behind a private endpoint.
+If this is blocking you from applying changes you can [Target Resources](https://developer.hashicorp.com/terraform/tutorials/state/resource-targeting) to work around it.
   * *Windows Server*: This configuration uses [Azure Automation State Configuration (DSC)](https://learn.microsoft.com/azure/automation/automation-dsc-overview) for configuring the Windows Server virtual machines, which will be replaced by [Azure Automanage Machine Configuration](https://learn.microsoft.com/azure/governance/machine-configuration/overview).
 This configuration will be updated to the new implementation in a future release.
     * *configure-automation.ps1*: The performance of this script could be improved by using multi-threading to run Azure Automation operations in parallel.
     * There is a [known issue](https://github.com/dsccommunity/SqlServerDsc/issues/1816) with SQL Server 2022 on Windows Server 2022 which increases deployment time due to initial failures applying configurations.